mmuratarat/mmuratarat.github.io/_pages/faq.md

 46. [How to write Frobenius norm of a matrix A in terms of trace?](#how-to-write-frobenius-norm-of-a-matrix-a-in-terms-of-trace)
 47. Why is trace of a multiplication of matrices invariant to cyclic permutations?
 48. [What is the trace of a scalar?](#what-is-the-trace-of-a-scalar)
+49. What do positive definite, positive semi-definite and negative definite/negative semi-definite mean?

 [Numerical Optimization](#numerical-optimization)